 This is a great place for the beginner deep sky astrophotographer to start their journey or the intermediate photographer to hone their skills before moving on to the more advanced techniques.

-Join us in Mesa Verde National Park in May or October 2021 around new moon for 3 nights of great astrophotography imaging under some of the west's darkest skies.
+Join us in Mesa Verde National Park in May 2021 around new moon for 3 nights of great astrophotography imaging under some of the west's darkest skies.

 Some of the more popular targets we will shoot include:

 Astrophotography requires a professional level camera and lens in order to be successful and get the image results you are looking for.

 If you do not have a professional level camera or lens, we would highly recommend purchasing or renting them.

 -DSLR or mirrorless camera (crop or full frame)

 -A Telescope or Telephoto lens (150-600mm is recommended)

 -Tracker - I recommend the Sky-Watcher Star Adventurer Kit or iOptron SkyGuider Pro Kit which comes complete with everything you need including declination bracket, and counter-weight for less than $500.

 -No less than two batteries